 Your Successor and Alternate trustee(s) hold the same rights you held in the trust: in other words, s/he can also buy, sell, and transfer any property that belongs to what has now become your Successor Trustee’s Living Trust.
 And at that point, your Successor Trustee becomes the Trustee and names a Successor Trustee of his or her own.
 And your Living Trust keeps on living this way for generations and generations.

 No. There are no tax consequences for the transfers of property between you and your trust.

 One of the documents in your trust package is called a Durable Power of Attorney.
 This document basically spells out in detail what your wishes are should you become unable to look after your own affairs.
 In it, you name a loved one or someone else you know and trust to handle your financial affairs should you become incompetent.
 Without a Durable Power of Attorney, the Public Administrator could end up making decisions for you instead of someone you love, know, and trust!

 Your complete trust package contains a Pourover Will.
-This will simply states that everything and anything that belongs to you that is not already in your rust at the time of your demise be automatically transferred into it in that event.
+This will simply states that everything and anything that belongs to you that is not already in your trust at the time of your demise is automatically transferred into it in that event.

 IN A FREE TEN-MINUTE CONSULTATION, WE CAN DETERMINE TOGETHER IF I CAN HELP YOU WITH YOUR LEGAL ISSUE